mariatsji/nix-workshop/README.md

 [install nix](https://nixos.org/download.html)

+MINIMUM VERSION 2.5.1

-You are done once you can type `nix-shell --help` in a terminal and get some output
+You are done once you can type `nix --version` in a terminal and get some `nix (Nix) 2.5.1` or higher

 ## part 1